 She then discusses the history of the idea of race.
 As Arendt puts it, “Racism has been the powerful ideology of imperialistic policies since the turn of our century.”
 She supports this theory by pointing to the work of Arthur de Gobineau.

-She summarizes Gobineau’s views like this.
+She describes Gobineau’s views, writing.
 “The fall of civilizations is due to a degeneration of race, and the decay of race is due to a mixture of blood.”
 In today’s multicultural milieu, most of us would dismiss such notions as quaint nonsense from a bygone era.

 Powerful Combination of Racism and Bureaucracy